Brigadeiros (Brazilian Fudge Balls)

 Notes

-- To flavor the fudge to complement the coatings, replace the vanilla with ½ teaspoon pure peppermint extract, ¼ teaspoon pure almond extract, or 1 tablespoon raspberry liqueur, such as Framboise.
+- Flavor options: To flavor the fudge to complement the coatings, replace the vanilla with ½ teaspoon pure peppermint extract, ¼ teaspoon pure almond extract, or 1 tablespoon raspberry liqueur, such as Framboise.
 You can also try adding 2 teaspoons espresso powder when you melt the marshmallows (with the sugar).

-- adapted from Martha Stewart Living December 2019.
+- Adapted from Martha Stewart Living December 2019.

-Nutrition Information
+Nutrition

 Can you suggest an alternative to food safe gloves if I’m in a pinch and can’t easily access any?